Shanester555/Shanester555.github.io/_pages/about-me.md

 ---

 ## About Me
 I am a university student studying game design and development.
 I'm learning to use unity in the course, and am learning to use Godot in my own time.
 I am passionate about game design and am adamant to learn code.
-I also have a youtube channel which I edit all of my own videos and use the platform to talk about game design.
+I also have a youtube channel which I edit all of my own videos and use the platform to talk about game design. <a href="[https://www.example.com](https://www.youtube.com/@The-Crafty-Mallard)" target="_blank" rel="noopener noreferrer">Link to my channel.</a>
 ## Skills
 {% include skills skills=page.skills %}